Components -> Vitamins -> Fat soluble vitamins

-What is Vitamin A retinol activity equivalents good for in the body?
+What does vitamin A do in the body?

-Vitamin A retinol activity equivalents play a crucial role in supporting healthy vision, immune function, and cell growth and development.
+Vitamin A plays a crucial role in supporting healthy vision, immune function, and cell growth and development.
 It also aids in maintaining the health of the skin and mucous membranes, essential for overall health and well-being.

-Vitamin A retinol activity equivalents play a crucial role in maintaining healthy vision, supporting immune function, and promoting proper growth and development.
+Vitamin A plays a crucial role in maintaining healthy vision, supporting immune function, and promoting proper growth and development.
 They also contribute to the health of your skin and help regulate cell growth and differentiation.

 Consuming excessive amounts of Vitamin A, especially in the form of retinol, can lead to vitamin toxicity and adverse health effects.
-These may include nausea, vomiting, blurred vision, bone pain, liver abnormalities, and even risk of birth defects if consumed in high amounts during pregnancy.
+These may include nausea, vomiting, blurred vision, bone pain, liver abnormalities, and other.
 It's important to meet your recommended daily intake but avoid excessive supplementation, especially without medical supervision.

 A low intake of Vitamin A retinol activity equivalents may lead to night blindness, dry eyes, and an increased susceptibility to infections.
-It is important to include Vitamin A-rich foods such as carrots, sweet potatoes, spinach, and liver in your diet to ensure adequate intake.
+It is important to include vitamin A-rich foods such as carrots, sweet potatoes, spinach, and other in your diet to ensure adequate intake.

-How do vegans get their Vitamin A retinol activity equivalents intake?
+How do vegans get their vitamin A intake?

 or